 - 90-day free trial, no credit card

-It's not "easy because simple."
-It's easy because the architecture absorbed the complexity that other tools push back onto you.
+It is not "easy because simple."
+It is easy when the architecture absorbs complexity that would otherwise be pushed back onto the operator.

 The standard, regardless of size